Shihao Xu

 As a passionate football fan and commentator, I am thrilled to be pursuing a PhD in the field of FIFA governance at the University of Leeds.
 My research interests are focused on exploring FIFA's governance environment and the private ordering governance model behind it, which is a perfect combination of my work experience, research experience, and personal preferences.

 My goal is to delve deeper into this field and examine the governance structure of FIFA and its impact on commercial football.
-Through my research, I aim to contribute to the development of new strategies for improving governance structures and models within international sports organizations such as FIFA, as well as to the New Institutional Economic theory of private order.
+Through my research, I aim to contribute to the development of new strategies for improving governance structures and models within international sports organizations such as FIFA, as well as to the New Institutional Economic theory of private ordering.

 I am confident that my research will lead to a better understanding of the challenges and opportunities facing FIFA.
-I look forward to making a meaningful impact in the fields of corporate governance and New Institutional Economics and am excited to collaborate with esteemed faculty members and fellow researchers at the University of Leeds.
+I look forward to making a meaningful impact in the fields of corporate governance and New Institutional Economics and am excited to collaborate with esteemed faculty members and researchers at the University of Leeds.